swapnil-23/IIRS-PROJECT/README.md

 This is the project performed at Indian Institute Of Remote Sensing (IIRS), Dehradun.
 (ISRO)

-**TOPIC : MULTISPECTRAL SATELLITE IMAGE SEGMENTATION USING THE SEGNET DEEP LEARNING ARCHITECTURE**
+**TOPIC : MULTISPECTRAL SATELLITE IMAGE SEGMENTATION USING THE SEG-NET DEEP LEARNING ARCHITECTURE**

 **Dataset is downloaded from https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data**